rydmike/flex_color_picker/README.md

 As can be seen below, now the selected color in the dialog changes the `AppBar`'s color as you select color in the dialog and cancelling it restores the `AppBar`'s color as well, **pretty cool!**

-You can connect the color to theme colors and modify your application's theme color values interactively as well, but that goes beyond the scope of this example.
+You can connect the color picking interaction to theme colors and modify your application's theme color values interactively as well, but that goes beyond the scope of this example.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerSimpleDemoAppBar.gif?raw=true" alt="ColorPicker appbar demo" width="300"/>